DevExpress-Examples/aspxgridview-full-screen-mode/Readme.md

 ### 1. Remove Margins

-Set the `body` element's paddings and margins equal to zero.
+Set the `body` element's paddings and margins to zero.

 ```css
 body, html